 Ptolemy is a kindred spirit, filled with joy and love of life.
 However, his disease is hindering his last days on earth.
 However, a new lease on life is offered with the opportunity to meet an expert in dementia, Dr. Rubin.
 A chance to unlock hidden memories is offered.
 However, this meeting and the proceeding procedures unlock not just the happy memories filled with laughs with his mother and romance with his wife.
 It also unlocks a mystery shrouded in vengeance that sets Ptolemy on a dangerous, dark path.

 As previously mentioned, this series might contain Jackson’s best work.
-Each moment in which the actor uses his eyes and body language reacting to the world around him feels poignant, vulnerable, and painful.
+Each moment in which the actor uses his eyes and body language to react to the world around him feels poignant, vulnerable, and painful.
 The actor is perhaps best known for commanding a screen with a commandeering nature.
 However, he manages to do the same thing as a lowly, sympathetic character.
 He actively grips for any sense of normalcy and familiarity.
 That said, Jackson is still able to pull off that trademark swagger and charisma upon signing up to an experimental treatment invented and administered by the overbearing research doctor (Walton Goggins).
 This treatment brings him back to his heyday before leaving him much, much worse off thereafter.
 The actor beautifully bounces back and forth between a strapping, dialed-up version of his younger self and a terrified old man on the brink of losing it all.

 By the time Dominique Fishback arrives on the scene as Robyn, his new teenage caretaker, Ptolemy’s life is already quickly falling apart.
 When she arrives, the light returns to his eyes.
 She’s given purpose and something to protect.
 The duo demonstrates indelible chemistry as much more than just a proverbial grandfather or daughter.
 Their bond quickly turns into something the two need to nurture.
 Additionally, when the treatment begins to transform Ptolemy back to his old self, he only has one task in mind with his limited time: solve his nephew Reggie’s murder.
 Alongside Robyn, Ptolemy is hellbent on not wasting the time he’s been gifted.